Factorization of Power Corrections in the Drell-Yan Process in EFT: Overlap subtractions at NLP

 where explicitly

 and the overlap terms cancel just the logarithmic divergences,

 This gives

-where rescaling the second line of \eqn{eq:DYambig_B_T_explicit} as $k^- \rightarrow k^- \zeta^2/\hat{s} $ replaces the $\hat{s}$-dependence in \eqn{eq:DYambig_B_T_final} with $\zeta^2$ scheme dependence.
+where rescaling the second line of \eqn{eq:DYambig_B_T_explicit} as $k^- \rightarrow k^- \zeta^2/\hat{s} $ replaces the $\hat{s}$ dependence in \eqn{eq:DYambig_B_T_final} with $\zeta^2$ scheme dependence.

 This concludes the calculation of all the endpoint constants $A_{L,T}$, $B_{L,T}$, and $C_{L,T}$.
 In each case, these constants agree with those of QCD as calculated in \secref{sec:Cff_fixed_order}.
-We have thus demonstrated an overlap subtraction prescription that allows us to properly calculate probabilities at NLP without an explicit rapidity regulator, providing a non-trivial crosscheck of our results using different rapidity regularization schemes.
+We have thus demonstrated an overlap subtraction prescription that allows us to properly calculate probabilities at NLP without an explicit rapidity regulator, providing a nontrivial cross-check of our results using different rapidity regularization schemes.